SC refuses to grant interim stay on operation of electoral bonds, to take up matter on April 10

 A bench headed by Chief Justice Ranjan Gogoi said the issue requires detailed hearing and, therefore, it will be taken up on April 10.

-The Supreme Court on Friday refused to grant an interim stay on the operation of electoral bonds scheme and asked an NGO to file an appropriate application for it.
+The Supreme Court on April 5 refused to grant interim stay on the electoral bonds scheme and asked the petitioner NGO to file an appropriate application for it.

 A bench headed by Chief Justice Ranjan Gogoi said the issue requires detailed hearing and, therefore, it will be taken up on April 10.